robotsorcerer/robotsorcerer.github.io/_posts/2021-05-31-Control-Commons.md

 <a name="intro"></a>
 ### **Introduction**

-Personal collection of theorems, lemmas, notes, and diagrams helped me grasp the fundamentals of the literature of the past seventy-some years.
+Personal collection of theorems, lemmas, notes, and diagrams fundamental to the control literature of the past seventy-some years.
 I keep updating this post time after time. **Mostly deals with nonlinear control, as the world is nonlinear**.

 <a name='feedback-linearization'></a>
 ### **Feedback Linearization**